jncraton/operating-systems-cpsc4420/env.md

 qemu-img create -f qcow2 disk.qcow2 16G
 ```

-This creates a new 16 GB disk image call `disk.qcow2` in the current directory.
+This creates a new 16 GB disk image called `disk.qcow2` in the current directory.

 5. Download install media for the OS of your choosing.
 Once downloaded, move the file to your VM directory and name it `install.iso`.